How to be a Regenetarian

 It’s smart that these businesses want to control the narrative to continue to increase their market share by encouraging a ‘plant-based’ diet (i.e. Big Agriculture with soybeans, corn, and wheat which are grown at scale with synthetic fertilisers along with patented synthetic meats).

-It’s great for businesses, just not necessarily for your health or the planet.
+It’s great for business, just not necessarily for your health or the planet.
 It seems that the ‘plant-based’ proponents are planning to perpetuate the systems that created the problem that we are now facing.